You are here

 Signature Theatre in Arlington, Virginia – just across the Potomac River – stages a number of cutting-edge performance throughout its season.
 On select Friday nights, Signature hosts Pride Nights, a post-show reception for members of the LGBTQ community and their friends and family.
 Check the theater’s calendar for schedule.

 Capitals Night Out

-One of the NHL’s most star-studded teams, the Washington Capitals might be DC city’s hottest sports ticket.
+One of the NHL’s most star-studded teams, the Washington Capitals might be the city’s hottest sports ticket.
 Catch the Caps on ice during its night out for a unique sporting experience.

 Do good while dancing!
 The Cherry Fund raises money for local HIV/AIDS services through charity dance events throughout the year.
-The annual Benefit Weekend is the fund’s signature fundraiser with a number of social events and an all-night dance party.
+This exciting even takes place over four days with seven events that include sixteen world-renowned DJs.
+9 PARTIES, 4 DAYS, 17 DJs!

 DC LGBT Center Annual Reception

-The DC Center for the LGBT Community hosts its annual fundraising event in support of its mission to provide a safe environment for all LGBT people in the Washington region.
-The spring reception features a different theme each year, like 2017’s speakeasy theme, and a presentation for the Excellence in Service to the LGBT Community awards.
+The DC Center for the LGBT Community hosts its annual fundraising event in support of its mission to provide a safe environment for all LGBTQ people in the Washington region.
+The spring reception features a different theme each year and a presentation for the Excellence in Service to the LGBT Community awards.

 DC Leather Pride Weekend

 The LGBTQ community celebrates all things leather with a weekend of fundraisers and fetish events, including DJ’d dance parties and a special event for those who like to wear rubber apparel.

 For nearly 30 years, DC Black Pride has been a signature event of Capital Pride.
 The weekend features events – both social and politically engaging – that connect African Americans in the LGBTQ community.